 The Córdoba Exchange brings with it many benefits.
 Not only does it give students the opportunity to form and maintain friendships on an international level, but it also opens their minds to different cultures and ways of life.
 In addition, we find that students who take part in the exchange programme develop a love for language learning and are often inspired to further their studies of Spanish.

-Furthermore, in July groups of pupils from year 9 and 10 spend a day at Bath University for a “Routes into Languages” taster day.
+Furthermore, in July groups of students from Years 9 and 10 spend a day at Bath University for a “Routes into Languages” taster day.
 They taste Spanish food, go on a treasure hunt as well as a range of other cultural activities that require them to put the language into use.

 We have issued revised procedures for the Year 9 Options Evening.
 There is a huge amount of information online to help in this exciting and important next stage plus appointments with subject teachers available next week.
 As always, if you have any questions, please get in touch.
 Thank you.